rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 # Prior art
 [prior-art]: #prior-art

 An out-of-tree implementation of this RFC exists, see [`cargo auditable`](https://github.com/rust-secure-code/cargo-auditable/), and has garnered considerable interest.
-NixOS and Void Linux build all their Rust packages with it today; it is also used in production at Miscrosoft.
+NixOS and Void Linux build all their Rust packages with it today; it is also used in production at Microsoft.
 Extracting the embedded data is already supported by [`rust-audit-info`](https://crates.io/crates/rust-audit-info) and [Syft](https://github.com/anchore/syft).
 Auditing such binaries for known vulnerabilities is already supported by [`cargo audit`](https://crates.io/crates/cargo-audit) and [Trivy](https://github.com/aquasecurity/trivy).

 The Rust compiler already [embeds](https://github.com/rust-lang/rust/pull/97550) compiler and LLVM version in the executables built with it.